Updated 5th Feb 2021

 - Over 1200 new homes and 3000 new neighbours will permanently damage wildlife and ecosystems in and around Tower Hamlets Cemetery Park, and put unsustainable pressures on local green spaces.

-Donate to support our work at Tower Hamlets Cemetery Park and other green spaces we work in across Tower Hamlets.
+You can also donate to support our work at Tower Hamlets Cemetery Park and other green spaces we work in across Tower Hamlets.